Seoul government’s allegiance to U.S.-Japan anti-communist alliance in doubt

 The Institute for Democracy is a think tank under leftist President Moon Jae-In’s ruling Democratic Party of Korea.

-The Central Party School produces the elites of the CCP.
-Xi Jinping, Hu Jintao, and Mao Zedong were superintendents of the Central Party School.
+China’s Central Party School groom CCP elites.
+Regime leaders Xi Jinping, Hu Jintao, and Mao Zedong were superintendents of the Central Party School.

 “The CCP has dominated China for the past 70 years since the birth of the single party state People’s Republic of China,” Tara O wrote.
 “There are signs that perhaps the Democratic Party of Korea / Deobureo Minjoo Party wishes to do the same.”